cosmicmarley17/turing-machine-index-suite/README.md

 ## Usage
 Run `main.py` in Python.
 ## License
 This software is licensed under the GNU General Public License v3.0.
-See LICENSE.txt for more details.
+See LICENSE for more details.